lisa-butler/My-Dive-Log/README.md

 ### **Credits:**

 * Code: Code advice was taken from Stack Overflow (https://stackoverflow.com/).
-* It was also take from the Code Institutes walkthrough projcts "Hello Django" and course content.
+* Ideas were taken from the Code Institutes walkthrough projcts "Hello Django" and course content.
 * Design ideas were taken from Bootstrap (https://getbootstrap.com/) as well as general web searches using Google.

 ### **Acknowledgements:**

 * My program coordinator Kasia for contiuned support and advice throughout.
-* My software developer friends (Joshua Butler-senior dev at Overstock Ireland and Glenn Gilmartin- senior dev at Overstock Ireland) for their advice and patience.
+* My software developer friends (Joshua Butler-senior dev at Overstock Ireland and Glenn Gilmartin-senior dev at Overstock Ireland) for their advice and patience.
 * My mentor Tim Nelson for going above and beyond to ensure i was presenting my best work and that i understood each concept we discussed.

 ------------------------------------------------------------------